 Jane has now given herself the opportunity to absorb what’s been said and time to prepare the best response possible.

-3. When being wrong is right
+3. Being wrong can be right

 Why is it so hard to admit when we’re wrong?
 It may not entirely be our fault.
 There are very real, cognitive reasons for our inability to accept failure.
-Social psychologist, Elliot Aronson, co-author of the book Mistakes Were Made (But Not by Me), says, “our brains believe that we’re always doing “the right thing” even in the face of sometimes overwhelming evidence to the contrary.”
+Social psychologist, Elliot Aronson, co-author of the book Mistakes Were Made (But Not by Me), says, “our brains believe that we’re always doing 'the right thing' even in the face of sometimes overwhelming evidence to the contrary.”

 Sure, the first reaction to being wrong might be accompanied by a swift blow to your ego and initial remorse, but it’s what you do after being wrong that matters most.
 If you’re able to view mistakes as opportunities for growth, they’ll become one of your greatest assets.